shinelikastar/star-site-1.0/README.md

   - [ ] Maybe this can be done using `li::before` and asci
 - [ ] Add colors to config to be used in svg
 - [x] Map config to navbar rendering
+- [ ] Make the subheadings map off their parent
 - [ ] Create notion of `active` heading
   - [x] Set up `onHover` handler
   - [ ] Set up `onClick` handler